 Lack of personal touch

-Without an instructor or peers present, asynchronous learning models lack a personal touch.
-Learners are unlikely to form classroom relationships along their learning journey the way they would in a real-time learning environment.
+Without an instructor or peers present, asynchronous learning methods often lack a personal touch.
+Learners are unlikely to form meaningful classroom relationships as they would in a real-time learning environment.

-And this lack of real-time interaction with peers and instructors leaves a vacuum in a learner’s experience.
-Without people to turn to in their moment of learning need, learners will have to navigate challenges on their own.
+The lack of real-time interaction with peers and instructors creates a gap in the learner’s experience.
+Without people to turn to in their moment of learning need, learners will have to navigate challenges independently.

 Requires learner’s self-discipline

-Having analyzed the differences, benefits, and disadvantages of synchronous and asynchronous learning, the method of learning you choose depends on many factors unique to your organization.
-It’s worth assessing your learning objectives, preferred course delivery method, content types, and even the availability of trainers.
+After analyzing the differences, advantages, and disadvantages of synchronous and asynchronous learning, the choice of learning method depends on several factors specific to your organization.
+It is worth assessing your learning objectives, preferred course delivery method, content types, and even the availability of trainers.